khoaguin/car-store-fasm/README.md

 ## Frontend

-The frontend is built using Svelte and SvelteKit
+The frontend is built using Svelte 5.0 and SvelteKit 2.0 To run the frontend do `npm run dev`

 ## Tests